Tinram/RND64/ReadMe.md

     rnd64.exe or rnd64   (Windows)             display command-line options, as above ./rnd64              (Linux)

-    rnd64 -a 1k f.txt                          output 1kB of random binary bytes to the file 'f.txt'
+    rnd64 -a 1k f.txt                          output 1 kB of random binary bytes to the file 'f.txt'
-    rnd64 -f 1k f.txt                          output 1kB of null bytes to 'f.txt'
+    rnd64 -f 1k f.txt                          output 1 kB of null bytes to 'f.txt'
     rnd64 -r 1k f.txt                          output the restricted range of 7-bit ASCII characters (33 to 126) to 'f.txt'
-    rnd64 -f 4g | pv > /dev/null               send 4GB of null bytes to /dev/null with 'pv' displaying the throughput rate (Linux)
+    rnd64 -f 4g | pv > /dev/null               send 4 GB of null bytes to /dev/null with 'pv' displaying the throughput rate (Linux)
-    rnd64 -c 1k | ent                          pipe 1kB of crypto bytes to the program 'ent' rnd64 -a 1k | nc 192.168.1.20 80           pipe 1kB of random bytes to 'netcat' to send to 192.168.1.20 on port 80
+    rnd64 -c 1k | ent                          pipe 1 kB of crypto bytes to the program 'ent' rnd64 -a 1k | nc 192.168.1.20 80           pipe 1 kB of random bytes to 'netcat' to send to 192.168.1.20 on port 80
     rnd64 -f 100g | pv > /dev/null             stress a system

     nc -lk -p 3000 > /dev/null                 local network speed test (machine receiving, 192.168.1.20)